infobloxopen/bloxone-go-client/keys/docs/KerberosAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiKerberosReadRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiReadRequest struct via the builder pattern

 Name | Type | Description  | Notes